 - Unique hotel – There are a lot of fun hotels or resort areas in the area.
 So, encouraging folks to stay in train cars or vintage trailers is a fun way to bring the story of the weekend together.

 - Generic hotel – It might not be so sexy to tell everyone to stay at the Marriot, but it’s an easy option.
 They’re also the easiest to block off a larger number of rooms, set up shuttles to/from the wedding, and guests who already travel a lot usually appreciate the ability to use or earn points.
 Plus, it seems that many of these companies are pushing out into the neighborhoods and smaller areas.
 So one might be closer than you think.
-Another chain to look into is the Silver Cloud chain.
+Another chain to look into in WA is the Silver Cloud chain.
 There are a number of these in the Puget Sound region, but many are in unique locations (including one on the Tacoma waterfront, like literally over the water).

 These home away from home options are always great for events like weddings.
 They are usually the easiest way to find lodging that is close to the elopement venue.
 They come in all sizes and are reasonably affordable.
 Plus, when staying in a home, there are the benefits of a place being ready for chill time.
 A home is meant to have stayed in a while, so many hotels are primarily for sleeping.